IRN BR28712539

 (2025–2027)

-Project title: "Study of molecular genetic basis for increasing yield and improving the quality of rice grain of domestic breeding"
+“Study of the molecular-genetic foundations for increasing yield and improving grain quality of domestically bred rice.”

-Project Goal: To study the molecular genetic basis for increasing yield and improving the grain quality of domestically bred rice.
+Study of the molecular-genetic foundations for increasing yield and improving grain quality of domestically bred rice.

 Project Objectives:

-Conduct a molecular genetic screening of rice genotypes that carry the traits "high amylose content" and "low amylose content."
+• To conduct molecular-genetic screening of rice genotypes—donors of the traits “high amylose content” and “low amylose content.”

-Conduct hybridization to introgresse genes with low and high amylose content into high-yielding rice varieties to create promising forms and lines with varying amylose content and high yield.
+• To carry out hybridization aimed at introgression of genes for low and high amylose content into high-yielding rice varieties in order to create promising forms and lines with varying amylose content and high productivity.

-Molecular genetic screening of rice genotypes using molecular markers associated with yield was conducted.
+Molecular-genetic screening of rice genotypes using molecular markers associated with yield has been carried out.

-Molecular genetic screening of rice genotypes that carry the traits "high amylose content" and "low amylose content" was conducted.
+Molecular-genetic screening of rice genotypes—donors of the traits “high amylose content” and “low amylose content”—has been conducted.

-Hybridization was conducted to introgresse genes with low and high amylose content into high-yielding rice varieties to create promising forms and lines with varying amylose content and high yields.
+Hybridization has been performed to introgress genes for low and high amylose content into high-yielding rice varieties to create promising forms and lines with varying amylose content and high productivity.

 Project 3